wofr06/lesspipe/README.md

 - json			requires `jq`
 - device tree blobs	requires `dtc` (extension dtb or dts)

+Files in the html, xml and perl pod format are always rendered.
+Sometimes however the original contents of the file should be viewed instead.
-To show the unmodified html, xml or perl pod text, append a colon to the file name.
-Appending in addition the file type (html, xml, pod) produces a colored output if the conditions for colorizing (see below) are met.
+That can be achieved by appending a colon to the file name.
+If the correct file type (html, xml, pod) follows, the output can get colorized (see also the section below).

+If the binary xmq is installed, then xml is rendered differently, so that the xml structure is better recognized.
+A similar display for html contents using xmq is achieved by appending a colon to the file name.
+To get the original html file contents, two colons are required in this case.

 ### 4.3 Conversion of files with alternate character encoding
  If the file utility reports text with an encoding different from the one